-So what do you do if you’re facing discrimination in the workplace?
+So what do you do if you’re facing discrimination?

-The Civil Rights Act.
-The Violence Against Women Act.
-Title IX.
-The Age Discrimination in Employment Act.
-Title VII.
 There are numerous anti-discrimination laws in place meant to protect you against workplace discrimination, no matter what the form of discrimination is.
+They include:

 The Equal Employment Opportunity Commission (EEOC) exists to protect your rights.
 It enforces federal laws preventing workplace discrimination.
 There are also many state agencies governing state laws that deal with workplace discrimination.
 In order for you to sue your employer in a federal court, you must first file a discrimination claim with the EEOC within 180 days of when the incident took place.